Ingredients Lists

 • preservatives which inhibit the growth of microbes (bacteria and fungi).

-Ingredient lists of skin care products are of particular interest due to their ‘anti-ageing’ and moisturising claims.
-These claims are sometimes associated with a strange sounding ingredient which may be single compound or a formulation.
-Needless to say it is hard to guess at the likely effectiveness of the product without knowing what is in it.
+Ingredient lists of skin-care products are of particular interest, due to their ‘anti-ageing’ and moisturising claims.
+These claims are sometimes associated with strange-sounding ingredients often using made up names.
+Needless to say it is hard to estimate their effectiveness without knowing what they are.

-Some things to think about when looking at the ingredients and advertising claims of skin care products are:
+Some things to think about when looking at the ingredients and the advertising claims of skin-care products are:

-• Humectants are often use to give a moisturising claimed for a product when their role may be to stop the product drying out on the shelf.
+• Humectants are often used to give a moisturising claim for a product when their main role may be to stop the product drying out on the shelf.
 Humecants are often added to bread and cake for similar reasons.

 • As a general rule, cosmetics that contain more ‘natural’ ingredients tend to require higher levels of preservatives than those based on petroleum products.

-• Petroleum based cosmetics tend to have low allergy and irritant rates.
+• Petroleum-based cosmetics tend to have lower allergy and irritant rates.

 • Anti-ageing claims are usually associated with the presence of a sunscreen.
-For example, the presence of titanium dioxide in a product can allow a manufacturer to make an anti-ageing claim
+For example, adding titanium dioxide or zinc oxide to a product can allow a manufacturer to make an anti-ageing claim.

-• Just because a compound is used in something else that sounds bad does not mean that it should be avoided.
-Urea for example, is used in fertiliser but is also part of the skin’s natural moisturising factor (NMF).
-The NMF helps the skin to hold on to water in its horney layer, the stratum corneum.
+• Just because a compound is used in something else that sounds bad, this does not mean that it should be avoided.
+Urea, for example is used in fertiliser; however, it is also produced by the body and is one of the skin’s natural moisturising factors (NMFs).
+NMFs help the skin to hold on to water in its horney layer, the stratum corneum.

 Are cosmetics safe?

-One of the main reasons you might be interested in what is in your cosmetics contain is to help you determine how safe they are.
-The web contains a number of sites listing ‘dangerous cosmetic ingredients’ that are supposed be avoided.
+One of the main reasons you might be interested in what is in your cosmetics is to help you determine how safe they are.
+The web contains a number of sites listing ‘dangerous cosmetic ingredients’ that are supposed be avoided, many of which are spurious.

-Although we know relatively little scientifically about the long-term effects of the use of many cosmetic ingredients this should not make you think of cosmetics as inherently unsafe.
-Trade organisations such as the Personal Care Products Council (PCPC), formerly the Cosmetic, Toiletries and Fragrance Association (CFTA) have a vested interest in ensuring that ingredients are safe if only to avoid being more heavily regulated.
-Statistics show that cosmetics are one of the safest products you can buy as long as you purchase them from a jurisdiction with appropriate regulations and trade associations in place.
+Although we know relatively little about the long-term effects of many cosmetic ingredients, this should not make you think cosmetics are inherently unsafe.
+Trade organisations such as the Personal Care Products Council (PCPC), formerly the Cosmetic, Toiletries and Fragrance Association (CFTA) have a vested interest in ensuring that ingredients are safe, if only to avoid being more heavily regulated.
+Statistics show that cosmetics are one of the safest products you can buy, as long as you purchase them from a jurisdiction with appropriate regulations and trade associations in place – something to think about when you are purchasing products online.

 Sources